elokwashi/Rewaste-Capstone/README.md

 4. Profile(Privacy and Settings).
 5. Localization.
 ## Machine Learning
+The Machine Learning model for Multi-Class Image Classification is created by using Transfer Learning Deep CNN Method.
+The model architecture for transfer learning are VGG16, ResNet50, and InceptionV3.
+To execute efficiently on devices, the model is converted into TensorFlow Lite model.

+### Library Prerequisites
+- Cv2
+- Matplotlib
+- Seaborn
+- Scikit-learn
+- Tensorflow
+- Collection

 ## Cloud Computing
 API built with [Node.js](https://nodejs.org/en), [Express.js](http://expressjs.com/), [Google Cloud Run (GCP)](https://cloud.google.com/run), and [MongoDB](https://www.mongodb.com/).
 This project showcases an efficient solution for creating high-performance APIs with seamless integration of these advanced technologies.